 Deakin University recognises the importance of having a richly diverse student and staff community and the need to actively and positively support this diversity.
-We know that there are unique challenges facing students and staff who are lesbian, gay, bi-sexual, transgender, intersex, queer or questioning their sexuality (LGBTIQ or people of diverse sexualities and genders).
+We know that there are a wide range of unique challenges facing members of our community who are lesbian, gay, bisexual, transgender, intersex, queer, or questioning their gender or sexuality (LGBTIQ or people of diverse sexualities and genders).

-If you need someone to talk to in a crisis or just for some advice, these groups can help.
-No matter where you are located, there is someone nearby.
+If you need someone to talk to in a crisis, or just some advice, there is help available, no matter where you are located.

 - It Gets Better Project

 - Headspace Hawthorn

 - Headspace Warrnambool

 - Deakin University Medical Centres offer accessible and confidential medical services, staffed by qualified medical doctors and nurses who understand your specific needs.